HandongHCI/ModifiedHumanShape/README.md

 Installation guideline for the modified MPII's Human Shape
 ---

 1. The original MPII's Human Shape algorithm uses a well-known optimization library, L-BFGS-B, which was initially(?) developed based on Fortran language.
 To use Fortran language directly in Matlab, we need 'Intel Visual Fortran Compiler' which is not for free (price: 400 USD per year).
-Instead of using the L-BFGS-B included in MPII's source code, I used a different L-BFGS-B library which was converted to C language and shared through [Matlab FileExchange](https://nl.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb--l-bfgs-b--mex-wrapper) and [Github](https://github.com/stephenbeckr/L-BFGS-B-C) by Stephen Becker.
-Do not download the source code from the Matlab File Exchange, which is an old version.
-Download the L-BFGS-B from his GitHub (https://github.com/stephenbeckr/L-BFGS-B-C).
-By the way, the L-BFGS-B is included in the modified Human Shape, so you don't actually need to get it.
+Thanks to [Stephen Becker](http://amath.colorado.edu/faculty/becker/), a professor at University of Colorado at Boulder, I could use the L-BFGS-B algorithm without purchasing the Intel Visual Fortran Compiler.
+Instead of using the L-BFGS-B included in MPII's source code, I used a Stephen Becker's L-BFGS-B library which was converted to C language and shared through [Matlab FileExchange](https://nl.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb--l-bfgs-b--mex-wrapper) and [Github](https://github.com/stephenbeckr/L-BFGS-B-C).
+But, do not download the source code from the Matlab File Exchange that is an old version, but download the L-BFGS-B from his GitHub (https://github.com/stephenbeckr/L-BFGS-B-C).
+By the way, the L-BFGS-B is already included in my modified Human Shape, so you don't actually need to get it.

-1. Clone or download the modified MPII's Human Shape from my [GitHub](https://github.com/HandongHCI/humanshape).
+1. Clone or download the **modified MPII's Human Shape** from my [GitHub](https://github.com/HandongHCI/humanshape).

 1. Install `Microsoft Visual Studio Pro 2017`.
 It should be the `Professional` version, not the `Community` version.
 When you install the Visual Studio Pro 2017, `VC++ 2017 toolset` and `Windows 10 SDK` should be checked.